Trigger Twins: Tom and Tad Trigger

 A modern pair of Trigger Twins are introduced in Detective Comics #667 (October 1993).
 They are Tom and Tad Trigger, a pair of criminals who resemble their Old West counterparts, although it is unknown if they are actually related.
 They first meet when they both decide, separately, to rob the same bank at the same time.
-Though shocked and confused at seeing how they look alike (in a move which exposes their faces to the bank customers), they decide to work together in finishing the robbery and escaping.
+Though shocked and confused at seeing how they look alike, they decide to work together in finishing the robbery and escaping.

-They later try to make more money by robbing a local mafia numbers runner; despite two of his men being killed by the duo, the boss of the organization talks the twins into working for him.
-They soon set to work killing the man's adversaries.

-Later, the two encounter the Azrael Batman during a heist of a Gotham Subway train.

-A blonde, female criminal rescues them from a chain gang.
-She fools them into believing she is their long lost sister; this is a ruse to ensure their help in her plans.
-Robin and many other heroes, including modern day versions of Pow Wow Smith and Nighthawk, help take them down.
-Much of the action takes place in a recreation of a classic wild west town/Gotham City tourist attraction.

-Around this time, they are hired by the super-powered villain Roland Desmond, operating out of the city of Blüdhaven.

-As with many other villains during the Infinite Crisis storyline, the twins join up with the Secret Society of Super Villains.
+During the Infinite Crisis storyline, the twins join the Secret Society of Super Villains.
 As part of an army, they are sent to destroy the city of Metropolis.
-Another army of superheroes face them.
-During what is called Battle of Metropolis, the twins are shot down in the street by a group of vigilantes that include the current Vigilante and Wild Dog who were perched on a nearby rooftop.
+During the Battle of Metropolis, the twins are shot and killed by a group of vigilantes that includes Vigilante and Wild Dog.

-Blackest Night

-During the Blackest Night crossover, the Trigger Twins are among the many deceased villains that receive a black power ring, reanimating them into Black Lanterns.
+During the Blackest Night crossover, the Trigger Twins are among the many deceased villains who receive a black power ring, reanimating them as members of the Black Lantern Corps.

 Other versions

-The Earth 18 version of Trigger Twins appears in The Multiversity Guidebook #1.
-The Trigger Twins are Justice Riders' members.
+Alternate universe variants of the Trigger Twins from Earth-18 appear in The Multiversity as members of the Justice Riders.

 In other media

-In the Arrowverse's "Elseworlds" crossover, John Deegan rewrites reality, turning Barry Allen and Oliver Queen into the Trigger Twins before they eventually defeat Deegan and restore reality.
+In the Arrowverse crossover "Elseworlds", John Deegan rewrites reality, turning Barry Allen and Oliver Queen into the Trigger Twins before they eventually defeat Deegan and restore reality.